F1 Penalty points: Drivers penalty points after 2024 Miami GP

-The F1 penalty points are awarded to drivers for their transgressions during a race weekend.
-These could range from causing an incident to dangerously blocking another competitor, driving in an unsafe manner in the pitlane, or a plethora of other things.
+F1 penalty points are awarded to drivers for transgressions during a race weekend.
+They could be anything ranging from causing an incident to dangerously blocking another competitor or driving in an unsafe manner in the pitlane, or a plethora of other things.
+The past weekend in Miami saw quite a few of these.

-Each of these transgressions, based on their severity, has different F1 penalty points attached to them.
+It all began with Kevin Magnussen's adventure-filled sprint, followed by Carlos Sainz getting the penalty as well on Sunday.
 Once a driver accumulates 12 penalty points in 12 months, he faces a one-race suspension.
-The driver that came perilously close to getting one was Pierre Gasly in 2022.
-These penalty points expire after 12 months.

-The upcoming race weekend in Miami is going to be a sprint race weekend, meaning the stewards will be a bit busy with the action on track.
-The last race in China had as many as four drivers penalized, with quite a few surprised by the penalty meted out to Fernando Alonso.
+The penalty points will continue to be on the driver's quota for 12 months before they expire.

 On that note, let's take a look at where each driver stands in terms of F1 penalty points after the 2024 F1 Miami GP.